Christianity

 Hagia Sophia, or Church of the Holy Wisdom, Istanbul.
 In the foreground is an avenue of flowering horse-chestnut trees (Aesculus hippocastanum).
 (Photo copyright © by Kaj Halberg)

-Interior of Hagia Sophia.
-The Ottoman Muslim medallions in the upper corners are adorned with Arabic calligraphy.
+These Ottoman Muslim medallions in the upper corners of Hagia Sophia are adorned with Arabic calligraphy.
 (Photo copyright © by Kaj Halberg)

 Ceiling in Hagia Sophia, adorned with Arabic calligraphy.
 (Photo copyright © by Kaj Halberg)